 Most parents haven’t had the money talk with their kids.
-And who can blame us?
+And no one can blame us.

 We haven’t had much formal training on the subject ourselves.
 We mostly learned from trial and error, and by making expensive mistakes, none of which we’d like to elaborate to our kids.

-Given all of the above, our reticence is understandable, though wholly ill-suited to the task at hand—that of adequately preparing our kids to understand and make intelligent financial choices.
+Given all of the above, our reticence is understandable, though wholly ill-suited to the task at hand.

 So here are a few pointers that might help:

 - Start early: As soon as they say, “I want” would be a good time to talk about how money works.

 - Don’t lecture: Kids switch off when we get into lecture mode, so don’t.
 Instead use stories to illustrate a point.

 - Avoid the Gender Gap: Research shows that parents are more likely to talk to their sons, rather than their daughters about money and investing.
 Don’t do that.